Fiona’s Contact Details

 Contact:

-Please call or email me for an initial chat; I offer a free 20-minute consultation for you to explore what you are seeking from working with me, what I can offer you and whether we’re a good match.
+Please email or call me for an initial chat; I offer a free 20-minute consultation for you to explore what you are seeking from working with me, what I can offer you and whether we’re a good match.

 07795 299 719